 The Big Rainbow is a classic heirloom tomato characterized by its large, multicolored fruit.
 Like the Beefsteak, it produces big fruits weighing over 2 pounds.

-It also boasts the classic taste that many gardeners are seeking.
-It matures in 80 to 85 days.
+It also boasts the classic taste many gardeners seek.
+It matures in 80-85 days.

 Purchase big rainbow seeds online.